Francisco-Pages/booking-app-api/README.md

     status
     photos (foreignfield, table)
     property type
-    amenities (each is a boolean field, description field next to some values)
+    amenities (each is a boolean field, description field next to some values) and amentities description table

         popular

         essentials
         airconditioning
         cleaning products